ubc-library-rc/rc-workshop-template/index.md

 ```
 _Note: update `title` with your workshop title and `footer_content` with your GitHub repository URL._

+After completing these steps the workshop site should be available at *https://<your_github_username>.github.io/<your_workshop_repository_name>/*

 ## Add content pages
+All workshop content is written using Markdown syntax.
 Create an .md file for each page of the workshop website.
 Add the following YAML header at the start of each .md file.

 ```
 ---